DeltaV-Station/Delta-v/CONTRIBUTING.md

-# Delta-V Contributing Guidelines
+# All-Access Contributing Guidelines

-Generally we follow [upstream's PR guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html) for code quality and such.

-Importantly do not make webedits, copied verbatim from above:
-> Do not use GitHub's web editor to create PRs.
-PRs submitted through the web editor may be closed without review.

-Upstream is the [space-wizards/space-station-14](https://github.com/space-wizards/space-station-14) repository that wizden runs on.
+Speak directly with Lilith or Rox on this, right?
+This document

 # Content specific to Delta-V

-In general anything you create from scratch (not modifying something that exists from upstream) should go in a DeltaV subfolder, `_DV`.
+In general anything you create from scratch (not modifying something that exists from upstream) should go in a All Access subfolder, `_AA`.

 Examples:
-- `Content.Server/_DV/Chapel/SacrificialAltarSystem.cs`
-- `Resources/Prototypes/_DV/ai_factions.yml`
-- `Resources/Audio/_DV/Items/gavel.ogg`
-- `Resources/Textures/_DV/Icons/cri.rsi`
-- `Resources/Locale/en-US/_DV/shipyard/shipyard-console.ftl`
-- `Resources/ServerInfo/Guidebook/_DV/AlertProcedure.xml`
+- `Content.Server/_AA/wedonthaveanyexamplesyetlol`
-  Note that guidebooks go in `ServerInfo/Guidebook/_DV` and not `ServerInfo/_DV`!
+  Note that guidebooks go in `ServerInfo/Guidebook/_AA` and not `ServerInfo/_AA`!

 # Changes to upstream files